-Noise: Residents are expected to considerate of other community members who may be impacted by the noise they create.
+Noise: Residents are expected to be considerate of other community members who may be impacted by the noise they create.
 Quiet Hours are typically Sunday through Thursday from 9:00 PM until 7:00 AM the following day, and Friday and Saturday 11:00 PM until 11:00 AM, but may vary between individual communities.
 During the quiet hour period, TVs, stereos, voices, etc. must be lowered until inaudible in neighboring rooms and hallways.
 Furthermore, residents will refrain from loud and discourteous behavior in the hallways, stairwells, bathrooms, lounges, lobbies, and any common area in or around (outside) of residential communities.

 Courtesy hours are maintained 24/7.
 Excessive loud disturbing noise or behavior at any time during the day or night will not be tolerated.
 A "two doors away/outside your unit" policy is the guideline.
-Although the internal layout of Weaver

-Towers suites tends to yield more "communal noise," the policy will still be enforced this way if any complaint is raised.
-Please be courteous and respectful to the needs of your fellow residents.
+Although the internal layout of Weaver Towers suites tends to yield more "communal noise," the policy will still be enforced this way if any complaint is raised.

 During the last two weeks of each semester, all floors will observe 24-hour quiet hours.
-These hours will be posted, and violations of these quiet hours may result disciplinary action.
+These hours will be posted, and violations of these quiet hours may result in disciplinary action.